uniqpath/dmt/README.md

 [[[ [DMT SYSTEM](https://dmt-system.com/) ]]] is best understood as a set of always-running processes, one per device.
 The user has total control but also full responsibility for correct setup and specification of his or her needs.

 **DMT ENGINE** is like a canvas to paint desirable software-enabled functionalities on top.
-The more a user invests into the exploration DMT SYSTEM, the more they stand to gain.
+The more a user invests into the exploration of DMT SYSTEM, the more they stand to gain.
+It's hard-ish at first but then smooth as butter.

+Let's try it in another way: DMT SYSTEM is a computing platform for individual power users.
+Gooosh!
+Why so mysterious?
+Can't you just tell me what this is?
+Well, we could but then you'd have to ...

 ## Install DMT ENGINE